Discovery of the soft electronic modes of the trimeron order in magnetite

-An estimate of the energetics of this process (see Supplementary Note 3) confirms that such a polaron excitation lies in our THz range.
-Only the development of advanced theoretical models will contribute to the identification of the actual real-space pattern characterizing these collective charge fluctuations, as their extremely low energy hinders their investigation with probes of the charge dynamics other than THz spectroscopy and high-resolution Raman scattering.
+By estimating the bonding-antibonding splitting arising from the superposition of the two states created by tunneling through the barrier, we find that its energy lies around 5 meV, i.e. within the monitored THz range (see Supplementary Note 1D).
+As shown schematically in Fig.~\ref{fig:Fig1}d, this coherent polaron oscillation corresponds to a sliding mode of the trimeron along its long axis.
+In analogy with nematicity, such motion is expected to create a smaller disturbance of the trimeron order compared to other alternatives such as the rotation of the $t_{2g}$ orbital participating in the trimeron (see Supplementary Note 1C for a DFT analysis of a scenario involving this type of orbiton).
+While at low temperature this energy splitting is robust and allows for coherent tunneling, as the temperature increases the polaron motion becomes overdamped, broadening the levels and reducing their relative splitting.
+As a result, the excitations soften with increasing temperature towards $T_V$ and are no longer supported in the absence of the trimeron order.
+We believe that only the development of advanced theoretical models will contribute to the identification of the real-space charge distribution characterizing these collective fluctuations.
+Indeed, their extremely low energy and small atomic displacements hinder their investigation with other steady-state \cite{huang2017jahn,elnaggar2018site} and time-resolved \cite{pontius2011time,de2013speed,pennacchio2018spatio} probes of charge/structural dynamics (see Supplementary Note 2).
+In contrast, our optical pump-THz probe approach enables the detection of these low-energy coherent modes with unprecedented sensitivity.